 How is my privacy protected?

 Whoever the user, there are strict rules regarding access to patient data.
-Companies have to sign contracts setting out what they can and cannot do with the data, including limits on passing data to third parties.
+Companies have to sign contracts that set out what they can and cannot do with the data, including limits on passing data to third parties.
 Data must be stored securely, with controlled access and robust IT systems to keep data safe, and there are strong sanctions if data is misused.

-Can companies pass data to other organisations?
+Can private sector organisations pass data to other organisations?

 Find out more about what is being done to reduce the risks and protect data here.